ChondroFiller Safety and Suitability: A Non-Surgical Injection

 Frequently Asked Questions

-• It is a cell-free, biocompatible collagen injection with a reassuring safety record and a low risk of immune reactions; minor risks relate mostly to the injection itself.
+• It is a cell-free, biocompatible collagen scaffold with a reassuring safety record built over more than a decade and more than 19,000 clinical uses.
+No serious incidents have been reported.
+The risk of allergic or immune reactions is very low because the device is acellular; minor risks relate mainly to the injection procedure itself rather than to the material.

 Where to go from here